nofatclips/codecademy-python/sets.md

 you'll use more often.
 More about it later.

 Now, what does **hashable** mean?
 Well, an object is hashable if Python knows how to evaluate a _hash value_ for it.
+Not very helpful, I know.
 Let me take the panoramic route here...

 In Italy, the equivalent of the [Social Security Number](http://en.wikipedia.org/wiki/Social_Security_number) is called [fiscal code](http://en.wikipedia.org/wiki/Italian_fiscal_code_card): rather than